Purdue-K-SW-Capstone/SharpShooter-Front/454P/README.md

     - Postgresql 9.5.

 ### Arduino
+[Docker](https://www.docker.com/) is used to compile / upload the code to ESP32

 Arduino code is located in 'arduino/volumes/Arduino/ESPCounter'

 Dockerfile for compiling the code is located in /arduino